Protect your home with quality and style: Modern advances in asphalt shingle installation

 Impact resistance, cracking, & tearing.
 Roofing companies are now offering shingles modified with polymer rubber to provide exceptional impact resistance.
 Granules are added to the asphalt base and the resulting shingles protect against impacts caused by hail and other weather conditions.
 This kind of shingle, called SBS-modified, is also more flexible for a good fit during installation.

 Rubberized polymer asphalt shingles make excellent roofs for all climates.
-Most include other adhesion principles that protect against cracks and tears, too.
+Most include other adhesion principles that protect against cracks and tears.
+This can prevent a roof from leaking, too.

 An example of a method used to test the toughness involves dropping a two-inch steel ball from 20 feet in the air to see if the shingle will fracture.
 A shingle that “passes” means it will come out of the ordeal with no splits or tears.
 In another test, the shingles can be bent – say, around a pole – and then straightened and tested for cracking.